/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Company induction

-• Social and cultural immersion activities (varied by program, either cooking,
+• Local cultural immersion activities (varied by program, either cooking, Vietnamese lesson, community day, networking event)

 • 24/7 onsite support from ABROADER staff